afiaka87/hkss-mods/hkss-data-export-bus/BRIEF_OVERVIEW.md

-Streams game data to external tools via HTTP, WebSocket, TCP, and files.
-Integrates with OBS for automatic scene switching and LiveSplit for speedrun tracking.
-Web dashboard at localhost:8080 shows real-time stats.
+Tool for advanced users to stream game data to external tools via HTTP, WebSocket, TCP, and files.
+Integrates easily with OBS via plugin, text-from-file and Browser Source; Support for LiveSplit for speedrun tracking and anything else that can access the API (Python, JavaScript, etc.)